Fourth Symposium on Urban Mining and Circular Economy

 21-23 May 2018 / Bergamo / Italy

-List of accepted Networking Sessions
+Have a look at the list of accepted Networking Sessions

 Read the list and the description of accepted Networking Sessions and participate with your contribution!read more